rob0101/trader/README.md

 ### Install a new dashboard

-Next create a new dashboard view, edit the raw yaml and paste in the contents of the file config_dashboard.yaml Save the new dashboard.
+Next create a new dashboard view, edit the raw yaml and paste in the contents of the file config_dashboard.yaml REPLACING THE ORIGINAL CONTENTS.
+Save the new dashboard.

 ![Screenshot 2025-08-23 at 2 51 24 pm](https://github.com/user-attachments/assets/2d797185-425e-4603-a261-b80f72c8d2b4)